 How much magnesium do you need per day?

-The recommended daily intake (RDI) for older adults is 420mg/day for men and 320mg/day for woman.
+The recommended daily intake (RDI) for older adults is 420mg/day for men and 320mg/day for women.
 It is likely that these standards are low.
 Often the RDI’s refer to the amount you’d need to not get disease, rather than to have optimal health.

 Some excellent plant sources of magnesium include (with amounts):3